nsdnwe/react-flux-template/README.md

 # Flux template + React, Webpack and Babel
-This is an boilerplate example of Flux implementation including simple React, Babel and Webpack dev server
+This is a boilerplate example of Flux implementation including simple React, Babel and Webpack dev server.
+Includes jquery json call sample.

 ## To run

 ```
-> $ git clone THIS_REPO_URL
+> git clone THIS_REPO_URL
 ```

 * Then install

 ```
-> $ npm install
+> npm install
 ```

 * Run development

 ```
-> $ npm start
+> npm start
 ```

-Open the web browser to 'http://localhost:8888/'
+Open the web browser to http://localhost:8888/

 ### Contribute
 www.nsd.fi